-The Attention Comparison Score (ACS) is a comparison of the subject's T.O.V.A. performance to an identified ADHD sample's performance.
-The score tells how similar the performance is to the ADHD profile.
+The Attention Comparison Score (abreviated "ACS") is a comparison of the subject's T.O.V.A. performance to an identified ADHD sample's performance.
+The score tells how similar the performance is to the ADHD profile: an ACS score below zero is more like the ADHD sample, and an ACS at or above zero is more like the normative sample.

-The formula used to derive the ACS is:
+The ACS formula is: